nextflow-io/training/docs/basic_training/executors.md

 To enable this feature use one or more [process selectors](https://www.nextflow.io/docs/latest/config.html#config-process-selectors) in your Nextflow configuration file.

+When running a hybrid workflow, `-bucket-dir` and `-work-dir` should be used to define separate work directories for remote tasks and local tasks, respectively.

 For example, apply the [AWS Batch configuration](https://www.nextflow.io/docs/latest/awscloud.html#awscloud-batch-config) only to a subset of processes in your workflow.
 You can try the following:

 ```groovy linenums="1" title="nextflow.config"